herbert9555-jpg/macbuildcloud-flutter-example/README.md

    tier from being farmed for crypto-mining.
 3. **Connect your copy.** On **Repositories**, choose **Install the GitHub app** (or **Choose repositories** if you have installed it before) and pick the repository you just made.
-We ask for read access to code, never write.
+We ask for read-only access to your code, plus permission to post build statuses (Checks) back to GitHub — we can never modify your code.
 4. **Press Build.** A fresh Mac is ready in about 20 seconds and you can watch the log live.